You are currently viewing Sculpture Synopsis 7: Early Renaissance

 Major innovations in this period

 • Linear perspective via mathematical formula is invented for painting, probably by the architect Brunelleschi.
-Its earliest surviving use in sculpture is Donatello’s relief of Herod’s feast for the Baptistry in Siena.
+Its earliest surviving use in sculpture is Donatello’s relief of Herod’s feast for the Baptistery in Siena.

 • Rethinking every subject.
 Even though his subjects are still religious, Donatello consistently looks for new messages and new ways to convey them.
 His Pazzi Madonna is enormously influential – it breaks the mold of medieval Madonnas.
 More on Donatello’s rethinking of the Madonna, St. John the Evangelist, St. George, and Herod’s Feast in Innovators in Sculpture, Chapter 8.